potamides/dotfiles/README.md

 alias dotfiles='git --git-dir=$HOME/.dotfiles --work-tree=$HOME'
 ```
 This repository also contains a [script](.local/bin/install-packages) which can
-be used to install all required packages, note however that it is specific to
+be used to install all required packages.
+However, please note that it is
-[Arch Linux](https://www.archlinux.org/).
-When this script is sourced it
+specific to [Arch Linux](https://www.archlinux.org/).
+When this script is
-defines the array variables `PKG`, `PIP` and `AUR`.
-You can then use `pacman`,
+sourced it defines the array variables `PKG`, `PIP` and `AUR`.
+You can then use
-`pip` and an [AUR helper](https://wiki.archlinux.org/index.php/AUR_helpers) of
+`pacman`, `pip` and an [AUR
-your choice to install everything:
+helper](https://wiki.archlinux.org/index.php/AUR_helpers) of your choice to
+install everything:
 ```sh
 source <(curl -LfsS https://github.com/potamides/dotfiles/raw/master/.local/bin/install-packages) sudo pacman -S "${PKG[@]}" && yay -Sa "${AUR[@]}" && pip install "${PIP[@]}" --user
 ```

-## Contents
+## Content
 Configuration files and other information for the core components of this rice
 are listed in the following table.
 Many programs do not differ significantly
 from the default settings in terms of usage, which is why I simply refer to the